250+ SATs Questions Free To Download [With Answers]

 Paper 2, qu.24 (2023)

-The content of the maths questions in SATS has previously involved some quite obscure questions, which have no relevance to the children taking the test, however in recent years, questions have followed themes which children are better able to relate to.
+Previously, SATs maths questions have involved some obscure scenarios with little relevance to the children taking the test.
+However, in recent years, questions follow themes which children can better relate to.

 SATs maths question example 3